 l· lousing Program Progress?
 Continue/Modify/Delete Maintain membership in the HOPE Partnership, which oversees the HOPE Mobile Services Unit.
 This program is ongoing.
 The Hope Mobile provided services every Friday for Amend and continue.
 Timeframe: Ongoing; through annual Housing & Human Services Grant allocation process unsheltered residents.
-Responsible Agency: Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a Work with local and regional organizations such as Tri-Valley REACH to provide information on housing and services available for persons with disabilities, including developmental disabilities.
+Responsible Agency: Community & Economic Development Department Funding: Quantified Objectives: General Fund n/a REACH to provide inform egional organizations such as Tri-Valley nation on housing and services available ties, including developmental disabilities.
 This program is ongoing.
-In 2019, City staff worked with Tri-Valley REACH to acquire two City-owned, single-family homes, resulting in the creation of housing for six separate households with physical and developmental disabilities.
-In 2020, staff Amend and continue.
-Provide information through the City's website and at the Multi-service Center.
-Timeframe: Responsible Agency: Ongoing Community & Economic Development Department worked with Tri-Valley REACH to expand a single-family home, resulting in the creation an additional shared housing opportunity for Funding: Quantified Objectives: General Fund n/a persons with physical and developmental disabilities.
-Program 6.1.3 Regional Home Ownership Education and Counseling Continue to cooperate with Tri-Valley cities to support locally accessible home ownership counseling and foreclosure intervention services through regional and local agencies such as the Tri-Valley Housing Opportunity Center (TVHOC).
+In 2019, City staff worked with Tri-Valley REACH to acquire two City-owned, single-family homes, resulting in Amend and continue.
+Provide informative the Multi-service ation through the City's website and at e Center. the creation of housing for six separate households with physical and developmental disabilities.
+In 2020, staff Timeframe: Responsible Agency: Ongoing Community & Economic Development Department worked with Tri-Valley REACH to expand a single-family home, resulting in the creation an additional shared housing opportunity for Funding: Quantified Objectives: General Fund n/a persons with physical and developmental disabilities.
+Program 6.1.3 Region al Home Ownership Education and C ounseling accessible home ow intervention services the e with Tri-Valley cities to support locally vnership counseling and foreclosure rough regional and local agencies such g Opportunity Center (TVHOC).
 This program is ongoing.
 The City provided various support to ECHO Housing Opportunity Center to help educate and prepare households for homeownership.
 Delete.
 Timeframe: Ongoing; through monthly services agreement with TVHOC During the planning period, ECHO provided 56 workshops and many counseling sessions Responsible Agency: Community & Economic Development Department to Livermore residents.
 Funding: Quantified Objectives: General Fund n/a

-Housing Program Progress?
-Continue/Modify/Delete GOAL 7: ENERGY EFF CIENCY Policy 7.1: Promote the use of energy conservation features in the design and siting of new residential structures and in the retrofit of existing residential units.
+I Housing Program Progress?
+Continue/Modify/Delete GOAL 7: ENERGY EFF CIENCY - Policy 7.1: Promote the use of energy conservation features in the design and siting of new residential structures and in the retrofit of existing residential units.
 Program 7.1.1 Green Building State Energy Code when reviewing nitted in order to obtain building permits.
 Ongoing Community & Economic Development Department General Fund n/a This program is ongoing.
 The Building Division continued to implement State Energy Code requirements as part of the plan check process to obtain building permits.
 This includes Part 11, California Green Building Standards Code ("CALGreen"), which was last updated in January 2020.
 Continue. point requirement by: Maintaining an Resource Cente Timeframe: Providing one accredited store to exceed the minimum green building d regularly updating the Green Building er and the City's website Annually and/or as needed on-one-consultation with certified or aff to assist with project design and ireen building measures Ongoing, as requested This program is ongoing.
 Building Division staff were available to meet with project applicants to discuss green building measures over the counter at the Permit Center or by appointment.
 Continue.
-Responsible Agency: Funding: Quantified Objectives: Community & Economic Development Department General Fund n/a applicants to either: 1 generates a minimum demand of the project Implementation Program (HIP), require provide a photovoltaic system(s) that of 10% of the total anticipated energy ct, or 2) achieve Tier 2 California Green Conservation Compliance for the entire Ongoing Community &amp; Economic Development Department General Fund n/a The 2014-2016 HIP required minimum energy efficiency measures in order to qualify for allocations.
+Responsible Agency: Funding: Quantified Objectives: Community & Economic Development Department General Fund n/a applicants to either: 1 generates a minimum demand of the project Implementation Program (HIP), require provide a photovoltaic system(s) that of 10% of the total anticipated energy ct, or 2) achieve Tier 2 California Green Conservation Compliance for the entire Ongoing Community & Economic Development Department General Fund n/a The 2014-2016 HIP required minimum energy efficiency measures in order to qualify for allocations.
 The 2017-2019 HIP did not include this requirement because the CALGreen standards now automatically apply to address energy efficiency.
 Additionally, 2017-2019 was the City's last HIP cycle for the foreseeable future.
 Delete.